-“Information Needed for Reduction in Storage Sizing Requirement”
+“Information Needed for Reduction in Storage Sizing”

-These documents are available through the Division as well as on the Division of Drinking Water’s website.
+These documents are available on the Division of Drinking Water’s website.

 R309-510-6.
 Water Conservation.

-This rule is based upon typical current water consumption patterns in the State of Utah.
-They may be excessive in certain settings where legally enforceable water conservation measures exist.
-In these cases the requirements made in this section may be reduced on a case-by-case basis by the Director.
+Drinking water systems shall use the water resources of the state efficiently.
+The minimum sizing requirements of this rule are based on typical water consumption patterns in the State of Utah.
+Where legally-enforceable water conservation measures exist, the sizing requirements in this rule may be reduced on a case-by-case basis by the Director.

-Guidance: Drinking water systems are encouraged to use the water resources of the state wisely.
-Conservation measures such as low flow toilets and low water demand landscaping (xeriscaping) may significantly reduce the demands on water systems.

 R309-510-7.
 Source Sizing.